dhanuprys/brainly-api/README.md

 - This is not the official library from brainly.com
 - This version is not stable yet
 - This library is still under development
+- PLEASE DO NOT USE THIS LIBRARY FOR NEGATIVE PURPOSE!

 ## Contact me
 - [Whatsapp](https://wa.me/082145277488)